 Full List: Social Media Posts That Can Lead to Deportation in US and Revocation of Visa

-• Foreign nationals in the United States habe been warned that their social media activity could now play a decisive role in immigration outcomes
+• Foreign nationals in the United States have been warned that their social media activity could now play a decisive role in immigration outcomes

-• The Department of Homeland Security and the Department of State had introduced new screening and surveillance programmes targeting posts linked to antisemitic activity, terrorism, or behaviour deemed harmful to US foreign policy
+• The Department of Homeland Security and the Department of State introduced screening and surveillance programmes targeting specific posts

 • Officials confirmed that these measures could lead to visa revocations, deportation proceedings, or refusal of admission into the country